-Nick Martin is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
-He has a master of engineering in space operations from the University of Colorado, Colorado Springs, and an M.S. in engineering systems from the Naval Postgraduate School.
+Nick Martin is a Ph.D. candidate at the Pardee RAND Graduate School and a RAND assistant policy researcher.
+He has a M.E. in space operations, an M.S. in engineering systems, and an M.Phil. in policy analysis.

-After graduating from the United States Air Force Academy, he served in the U.S. Air Force for 20 years, holding a variety of leadership positions in space operations, space system acquisitions, and joint service assignments.
+After graduating from the United States Air Force Academy he served in the U.S. Air Force for 20 years, holding a variety of leadership positions in space operations, space system acquisitions, logistics, and joint service assignments.
 He has worked on launch operations for Global Positioning System constellation replenishment and delivered space-based infrared systems for deployment in support of worldwide national strategic and military taskings.
-In his final tour, he served as the lead systems architect for space-based missile warning and developed a standardized approach for assessing the survivability and resilience of national security space systems.
+He served as the lead systems architect for space-based missile warning and developed a standardized approach for assessing the survivability and resilience of national security space systems.

 While at RAND, he has performed research on national security and defense policy, military operations, homeland security and defense acquisitions, and next-generation space technology.
 His dissertation establishes a framework for assessing the sufficiency of protection strategies for national security space systems, combining deterrence, resilience and survivability.